 FOR IMMEDIATE RELEASE:

-PEREGRINE EXCLUSIVE SOURCE FOR ACA VIRUS DISINFECTION SYSTEM FOR BOMBARDIER CHALLENGER AIRCRAFT
+PEREGRINE EXCLUSIVE SOURCE FOR ACA VIRUS DISINFECTION SYSTEM FOR CHALLENGER 600 SERIES AIRCRAFT

 Peregrine selected as the exclusive source for the Aviation Clean Air (ACA) active pathogen disinfection technology, including the neutralization of the COVID-19 virus.
-The ACA pathogen eradication technology is now available for the Bombardier Challenger family of aircraft (600/601/604/605/650 series including CL-600-1A11, CL-600-2A12, CL-600-2B16 (601-3A Variant, 601-3R Variant, and 604 Variant).
+The ACA pathogen eradication technology is now available for the Challenger 600 family of aircraft (Challenger 600/ Challenger 601/Challenger 604/ Challenger 605/ Challenger 650 series including CL-600-1A11, CL-600-2A12, CL-600-2B16 (601-3A Variant, 601-3R Variant, and 604 Variant).
 Installation of the ACA system provides continuous removal action during the entire aircraft ground and air operation and is the key to complete and continuous layered defense against pathogens.

 All pressurized areas of the aircraft are infused with positive and negative ions that effectively neutralize viruses and other pathogens using the ACA unique needle point bipolar ionization (NPBI™) system installed in the aircraft environmental control system.
-The system installation data and Supplemental Type Certificates (STCs) for Challenger business aircraft is now available from Peregrine.
+The system installation data and Supplemental Type Certificates (STCs) for Challenger 600 series business aircraft is now available from Peregrine.

-Peregrine is actively addressing popular business aircraft models and the Challenger family of aircraft follows Peregrine-developed STCs for aftermarket installation in Gulfstream G-IV and GIV-SP models, Falcon 50 and 900 and the Citation 560XL series aircraft.
+Peregrine is actively addressing popular business aircraft models and the Challenger 600 family of aircraft follows Peregrine-developed STCs for aftermarket installation in Gulfstream G-IV and GIV-SP models, Falcon 50 and 900 and the Citation 560XL series aircraft.

+Challenger aircraft and are equipped with fresh air systems that deliver 100% outside air with leading cabin air replacement rates.
+Ionizers would offer an added layer of protection in the cabin.

 “This system implements a layered defense for protecting aircraft passengers and crew by augmenting conventional cleaning procedures with an active, always-on system that provides continuous, effective neutralization of harmful pathogens.”
 David Rankin, president of Peregrine stated.
-“This installation and the other collaboratively developed STCs are now available to users and operators of Bombardier aircraft.”
+“This installation and the other STCs are now available to users and operators of Bombardier Challenger 600 series aircraft.”

-The STC and installation hardware kit for Challenger aircraft are available exclusively from Peregrine and can be installed by Bombardier Service Centers or qualified Part 145 repair stations.
+The STC and installation hardware kit for Challenger 600 series aircraft are available exclusively from Peregrine and can also be purchased and installed at Bombardier Service Centers or qualified Part 145 repair stations.

 ACA units are a proactive air and surface purification technology installed in the aircraft environmental control system ductwork giving crew and passengers immediate clean, safe and healthy interior air.
 In addition to removing odors and allergens, its patented ionization technology kills pathogens throughout the aircraft pressurized areas including baggage/ cargo spaces.
 The ACA systems efficacy neutralizes many viruses including COVID-19, Bird Flu (H5N1), Swine Flu (H1N1) and bacteria such as associated with SARS, Staph as well as eliminating Mold Spores, MRSA, E.coli, T.B., C.diff, Pneumonia and more.
 Testing for SARS-CoV-2 (COVID-19) effectiveness validation performed by an independent laboratory demonstrates over 99% effectivity.